Registration for these programs is a two-step process requiring both

 Please note that the Federal Reserve has put in place security measures requiring each participant in a Federal Reserve program to submit his or her date of birth, passport number, and country of passport issuance as soon as possible.
 This information must be received prior to an application’s approval.
 There will be no exceptions.
 Failure to provide the necessary information will result in the forfeiture of the seat.

 There are no tuition fees for Federal Reserve or FFIEC programs outlined in the catalog.
-The Options Institute at the Chicago Board Options Exchange (CBOE) carries a $1075 tuition fee payable to the CBOE on the first day of the program.
+The Options and Risk Management program (also known as The Options Institute) at the Chicago Board Options Exchange (CBOE) carries a $1075 tuition fee payable to the CBOE on the first day of the program.

 The Federal Reserve does not make lodging arrangements for participants attending any of our catalog-listed programs.
 It will be up to the participants to arrange their own accommodations.
 For those attending the joint World Bank/International Monetary Fund/Federal Reserve "Conference on Policy Challenges for the Financial Sector" and the "Seminar for Senior Bank Supervisors from Emerging Economies" only, seminar organizers will secure blocks of rooms at select area hotels.
 It will be up to the participants to make their own reservations with these hotels and provide a credit card guarantee.

 Business attire is recommended for all programs offered in the catalog.
 Tennis shoes, T-shirts, blue jeans, shorts, sandals, and flip flops should not be worn.

 Participants in Federal Reserve and FFIEC training programs are expected to be in attendance at each session of the program.
 Please notify an ITA section staff member of unavoidable absences.
 Unexplained absences from a training session will be reported to the proper authorities.